helloabunai/solarman-mqtt/README.md

 - Power values (usually watts) are modelled as a light sensor in HomeKit (in Lux).
 HomeKit does not support any sensor capable of displaying watts.

 # Setup
 See the example `docker-compose.yml` for details.
+You will need to contact solarman customer support to be granted API access for the new API.